bxparks/AceRoutine/README.md

   Dynamically created coroutines may be added in the future for 32-bit microcontrollers which have far more memory.
 * A `Channel` is an experimental feature and has limited features.
-It is currently an unbuffered, synchrronized channel.
+It is currently an unbuffered, synchronized channel.
 It can be used by only one reader and one writer.

 After I had completed most of this library, I discovered that I had essentially